Director of the MTSU Dance Program, and Assistant Professor of Dance

 Marsha Barsky has worked both nationally and internationally as a performer, choreographer and administrator.
-Her choreography has been presented at venues throughout the US, and at the Pavillon Noir in Aix-en-Provence, France.
-She has performed with the Desert Dance Theatre, Contemporary Dance Exchange and Shelter Repertory Dance Theatre, and in works by Kim Neal Nofsinger, Gabriel Masson, Sean Curran, Pat Graney, Bill Evans, Ana Baer, and Ivan Pulinkala.
+Her choreography has been presented at venues throughout the US, including longstanding collaborations with the Frist Center for Visual Art, the Neuhoff Complex, and at the Pavillon Noir in Aix-en-Provence, France.
+She has performed with the Desert Dance Theatre, Contemporary Dance Exchange and Shelter Repertory Dance Theatre, and in works by Ana Baer, Stefanie Batton-Bland, Sean Curran, Bill Evans, Pat Graney, Gabriel Masson, Kim Neal Nofsinger, and Ivan Pulinkala.
 She received her BFA in Dance from Arizona State University and her MFA in Performance, Choreography and Somatics from the University of Colorado at Boulder.
-She has taught dance history at Vanderbilt University's Blair School of Music and modern dance technique at the University of Colorado, Western Kentucky University, Vanderbilt Dance Program, and the Tennessee Governor's School for the Arts.
-She served as the Director for the Vanderbilt Dance Program from 2003 - 2007 where she divided her time between teaching and administration.
-She is the Artistic Director for Company Rose, a Nashville based contemporary dance company, and is a certified yoga instructor and a Certified Teacher of the Alexander Technique. (www.marshabarsky.com).
+Before taking up the role as Director of the MTSU Dance Program, she served as the Director for the Vanderbilt Dance Program, from 2003-7 where she divided her time between teaching and administration.
+She has taught dance history at Vanderbilt University's Blair School of Music, and modern dance technique at the University of Colorado, Western Kentucky University, Vanderbilt Dance Program, and the Tennessee Governor's School for the Arts, as well as at a host of workshops, festivals and studios in the US and Europe.
+She is the Artistic Director for Company Rose, a Nashville based contemporary dance company, a certified yoga instructor and, since 2011, a Certified Teacher of the Alexander Technique.
+For more information visit her website at: www.marshabarsky.com.

 Assistant Professor of Dance